websanco/liferay-learn/docs/dxp/latest/en/getting-started/navigating-dxp.md

 ![Content Pages and Widget Pages show a different set of tools in the Application Bar.](./navigating-dxp/images/08.png)

-For [Content Pages](../site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md) (A), the available tools are:
+For [Content Pages](../site-building/creating-pages/building-and-managing-content-pages/content-pages-overview.md) (A), the available tools are

 - Edit (![Edit](../images/icon-edit.png))
 - Configure Page (![Configure Page](../images/icon-settings.png))